AdventHealth Daytona Beach

-AdventHealth Daytona Beach is a non-profit hospital campus in Daytona Beach, Florida, United States.
+Memorial Health Systems, Inc. (doing business as AdventHealth Daytona Beach) is a non-profit hospital campus in Daytona Beach, Florida, United States.
 It became part of AdventHealth following a merger with Memorial Health Systems in May 2000.
 The medical facility is a tertiary and comprehensive stroke center that has multiple specialties.
 In 2009, the hospital moved to its current location from Ormond Beach, Florida.
 In 2019, the 10th 'Timmy's Playroom' opened at the hospital.
 In 2023, a mercy killing took place at AdventHealth Daytona Beach, between an elderly couple.

 History

 1961-2009

 In 1961, city commissioner John B. Sterthaus donated 15 acre for a hospital, in honor of Ormond Beach, Florida and his son, Sgt.
 George J. Sterthaus, who was killed during World War II.
 On April 23, 1967, five thousand people attended a dedication ceremony for Ormond Beach Memorial Hospital, including mayor Ernest Cassen, attorney Melvin Orfinger and American Legion Post 267.
 On May 1, Ormond Beach Memorial Hospital opened with four stories.
 In 1980, the hospital's first open heart surgery took place.

 In late May 2000, Memorial Health Systems chose to merge with Adventist Health System.
 It had to be approved by both of the hospital networks boards, and by regulators from Florida and the federal government.
 In early October 2005, Halifax Medical Center signed an agreement with Florida Hospital, allowing it to build a new hospital only ten minutes away in Daytona Beach, Florida effectively ending a two-year turf war.
 In 2006, Florida Hospital Ormond Memorial was put up for sale, that year it was appraised at $34.3 million.
 In 2008, the sale price for the hospital was $16 million.

 On July 14, 2009, 100 patients were moved from Florida Hospital Ormond Memorial in Ormond Beach to Florida Hospital Memorial Medical Center in Daytona Beach.
-The 12-story, 718,000-square-foot Florida Hospital Memorial Medical Center cost $270 million to build, it opened with 277 beds and 32 of them being for a birthcare center.
+The 12-story, 718000 sqfoot Florida Hospital Memorial Medical Center cost $270 million to build, it opened with 277 beds and 32 of them being for a birthcare center.
 The hospital was built on 135 acres next to Interstate 95.
-After moving to Daytona Beach the hospital doubled its size, when it was in Ormond Beach it was only 330,000-square-foot and its seven-story tower had 205 beds.
+After moving to Daytona Beach the hospital doubled its size, when it was in Ormond Beach it was only 330000 sqfoot and its seven-story tower had 205 beds.
 The reason why the hospital chose to move to Daytona Beach was because it wanted to be closer to Interstate 95 for visibility purposes, since its former location was in a wooded area.